Decentralised and Mutual Recognition Procedures

 The MMA agrees to accept the assessment of the RMS or the National Competent Authority (in the instance where the product had been authorised nationally), without any comments or questions.
 The approved product information will also be accepted without any comments.
 The MMA will not request any update of the assessment report or the dossier, nor will there be any changes related to such procedure, except that in this simple way Malta joins an MRP.
 These procedures can be finalised once the application has been accepted by the RMS and MMA, hence a “MRP day zero procedure”.
 Procedures have already been finalised successfully with various RMS countries.

 Applicants should inform the Medicines Authority of their intention to submit such an application to the RMS.
 The applicant sends a request to the RMS requesting the use of this simplified procedure.
 The RMS requests confirmation from the CMS regarding the criticality of the product applied for.
+Please refer to published CMDh guidance document for this procedure.

 The CMS confirms the need for the product and guarantees that: